Luke Raley Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.53).
+- The Red Sox have the 21st-ranked team ERA across all MLB pitching staffs (4.52).

-- The righty's most recent appearance came on Tuesday against the Houston Astros, when he tossed 4 2/3 innings, surrendering two earned runs while allowing four hits.
+- In his most recent appearance on Wednesday, the righty tossed 2 2/3 innings against the Houston Astros, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.